-T his prize has been created by Philadelphia Theatre Company (PTC) which has enjoyed a long and fruitful collaboration with Terrence McNally.
-The award is given annually to recognize a new play or musical that celebrates the transformative power of art — pieces that call to mind the themes and resonance of McNally’s Master Class, Golden Age (both PTC premieres) as well as The Lisbon Traviata.
+This prize was created by Philadelphia Theatre Company (PTC), which has enjoyed a long and fruitful collaboration with playwright Terrence McNally.
+The award has been given annually to recognize a new play or musical that celebrates the transformative power of art — pieces that call to mind the themes and resonance of McNally’s Master Class, Golden Age (both PTC premieres) as well as The Lisbon Traviata.
 We believe that the inherent humanity found in McNally’s work, along with his belief in the indelible impact that art and beauty can make on our individual and universal soul should be recognized and celebrated.

 The Selection Process